Healing the Grief of Family Estrangement with Attachment-Based Therapy in Sandy Springs, Georgia

 You Might Be Navigating…

-Loss of a parent, sibling, or caregiver
+Estrangement from a parent, sibling, or caregiver

-Grieving someone who is still alive
+Grief for someone who is still alive

 Why Family Estrangement Feels Like Grief